Tohaker/merge-train/README.md

 - `/merge next` - Display the next URL in the list.
 This will not remove it from the list.
 - `/merge list (public)` - Display all URLs in the list, in the order they were added.
 Add `public` to share this list with the channel.
+- `/merge pause` - Pause the merge train.
+While paused, no automatic merges will be triggered.
+- `/merge resume` - Resume the merge train.
 - `/merge help` - Display this contract to the user as an ephemeral message.

 ## Using the Github App